Beaconstac/Android-SDK/README.md

 __12. Subscribe for background updates__

-Subscribe for updates when a Beaconstac beacon is found nearby.
+Subscribe for updates when the device enter a beacon zone while the app is in background or killed state.
 Sends a callback to the registered receiver.
 ```java
 Beaconstac.getInstance().subscribeForBackgroundUpdates(RECEIVER_EXTENDING_BROADCAST_RECEIVER);
 ```